NBA Trade Rumors: Los Angeles Lakers’ Julius Randle Aware Of Trade Chatter Involving The Dallas Mavericks

 The Los Angeles Lakers have been rumored to be shopping Julius Randle for months.
 A recent report by the Los Angeles Times cited that the Lakers would love to trade Julius Randle in a deal with guard Jordan Clarkson.
 The Lakers will likely have trade discussions with interested teams regarding Randle, hoping to include Clarkson as well.

 The writing appears to be on the wall for Julius Randle, who becomes a restricted free agent in the offseason.
-He may not have a future with the Los Angeles Lakers.
+Randle may not have a future with the Los Angeles Lakers.

 According to the recent NBA trade rumors, the Dallas Mavericks might become Julius Randle’s next team.
-If not the Mavericks, Randle will be playing somewhere in the NBA.
+If not the Mavericks, or a return to the Lakers, Randle will be playing somewhere in the NBA.

 Julius Randle has a skill set as a versatile scorer that could help most NBA teams.
 Randle’s fit with the Los Angeles Lakers has been questionable.

 With Luke Walton as the Lakers’ head coach, playing with pace is stressed constantly.
 Julius Randle is more of a grinder as a player, thus slowing things down for the Lakers.
-Because the Lakers will be targeting big names such as LeBron James and Paul George in the offseason, Julius Randle is not expected to return.
+The Lakers will be targeting big names such as LeBron James and Paul George in the offseason.
+Julius Randle is not expected to return unless those big names turn the Lakers down.

 The Moving Parts Involved In An (Unlikely) #Lakers To #Mavs Trade Of Julius Randle https://t.co/MP0KGaVWLL pic.twitter.com/kEiX2sIEkN